-- Usually watery
+- Generally watery

-Diseases that cause small-bowel diarrhea include intestinal viruses, intestinal parasites, dietary indiscretions and chronic enteropathy (inflammatory bowel disease)
+- Associated with causes like intestinal viruses, intestinal parasites, dietary indiscretions and chronic enteropathy (inflammatory bowel disease)

 - Small volume

-- Usually semi-formed or cow-patty consistency
+- Usually semi-formed or resembling cow-patties

 - Often contains mucus

-Concurrent vomiting is more common with small intestinal diseases although some studies suggest that vomiting occurs in 30% of dogs suffering from large-bowel problems.
+Concurrent vomiting is more common with small intestinal diseases, although some studies suggest that vomiting occurs in 30% of dogs suffering from large-bowel problems.

 If your dog has diarrhea, call your family veterinarian for guidance.
 In many cases, the loose stools will resolve without treatment.
 Your family veterinarian is the best person to help decide if and when further diagnostics or treatment is needed.

-Dogs, Water and Waterborne Diseases - A Summer Tradition
+- Dogs, Water and Waterborne Diseases - A Summer Tradition

-What Dog Owners Need to Know About Parvovirus
+- What Dog Owners Need to Know About Parvovirus

-Episode 40: The Amazing Science of Fecal Microbial Transplantation
+- Episode 40: The Amazing Science of Fecal Microbial Transplantation

-Episode 32: Everything You Wanted to Know About Fiber But Were Afraid to Ask
+- Episode 32: Everything You Wanted to Know About Fiber But Were Afraid to Ask